 In the Korean mode, your keyboard will work as shown in the large image above.
 All the consonants are entered by the left hand; all the vowels (except the one colored red in the figure) are entered by the right hand.
 The shift keys are used only for five compound consonants (shift + Q, W, E, R and T keys) and two compound vowels (shift + O and P keys).

 If your operating system is Windows 11, stay on this page -- the implementation steps are shown below.
-For other operating systems, make a selection in the box to nagigate to the appropriate page.
+For an older version of Windows or the Mac operating system, make a selection in our Article List.

 STEP 1: Click the Windows Start button (the first icon at the bottom center of your desktop);